 D.C.’s lack of autonomy, combined with both Congressional overreach and neglect, also limits the city’s ability to quickly respond to its own residents’ needs, a recurring issue with real consequences for the health and safety of District residents.
 Notably, some security measures implemented by the National Guard and the Secret Service in January 2021 fell outside the scope of the D.C. government’s control.
 The U.S. Department of Homeland Security’s designation of the upcoming election certification as a National Special Security Event will result in even more stringent security measures in D.C. than the last presidential election cycle—and potentially even greater disruptions for D.C.’s unhoused population.
 D.C. and federal officials must collaborate to develop an election security plan that includes multiple flexible options for unhoused people, explicitly addressing how broader protective policies may impose challenges for them.

 We urge D.C. officials to elevate and fulfill the needs of unhoused residents when planning for mitigating political violence around the election—however, it is also abundantly clear that in order to break the cycle of vulnerability, D.C. must address the homelessness crisis at its root.
 The longer people remain on the streets, the more difficult it becomes for them to secure permanent housing.
 The city must adopt housing-first solutions that emphasize the dignity and humanity of every person and affirm their right to housing, no matter their life circumstances.
-Historically, successful efforts to reduce homelessness rates have required investment in rental assistance and housing support programs that keep people from entering the homelessness system in the first place.
+Historically, successful efforts to reduce homelessness rates have required investment in rental assistance and housing support programs that keep people from experiencing homelessness in the first place.
 In the long term, the government must also prioritize funding for programs like Permanent Supportive Housing that assist at-risk individuals in finding and maintaining affordable permanent housing.

 When thinking about who the city should “protect,” the District must prioritize those who are most vulnerable to election-related violence.
 If D.C. truly aims to “ensure the safety and security” of residents and election participants, it must support foundational social security programs that address the homelessness crisis at its source, not its symptoms.